jimratliff/GenoMac-system/README.md

 ## Quick-reference cheat sheet for occasional maintenance
 (First time here?
 Please go to the next major heading, viz., “[Overview of the entire GenoMac process](#overview-of-the-entire-genomac-process).”)

-WARNING: GRATUITOUS CHANGE TO TRIGGER A NEW COMMIT

 ### Refresh local clone
 After initial cloning, to pull down subsequent changes to this repository
 ```bash